 The Society from time to time has transactions with affiliated parties, which includes business owners and corporate employees.
-The Society purchased products and services from the affiliated parties at a cost of approximately \$423,000.
-These products and services include insurance premiums, electric utility services, credit card account usage and other minor items.
+The Society purchased products and services from the affiliated parties at a cost of approximately \$352,503 These products and services include insurance premiums and credit card account usage and other minor items.